-A. Notice for Trial
+A. Trial

-- 1. A case will be set for trial when a party files a proper notice for trial in accordance with Florida Rule of Civil Procedure 1.440 and courtesy copy of the notice is provided to chambers via the division email.
+- 1. For cases field prior to January 1, 2025, a case will be set for trial sua sponte or when a party files a proper notice for trial and a courtesy copy of the notice is provided to chambers via the division email.
 In most cases the Court will issue a "Uniform Order Setting Case for Trial; Pretrial Conference and Requiring Pretrial Matters to be Completed."
 In limited categories of cases the Court will issue a specialized trial order setting trial and pretrial requirements. - 2.
-The fact that a case is still in the discovery stage does not prevent the filing of a notice for trial or prevent the Court from setting the pretrial and trial; however, counsel should be cognizant of whether the case is actually ready for trial. - 3.
-If either party believes that the trial date established in the uniform or specialized trial order will not allow sufficient time to complete discovery, counsel must immediately request a status hearing or case management conference.
+The fact that a case is still in the discovery stage does not prevent, filing of a notice for trial or prevent the Court from setting the pretrial and trial; however, counsel should be cognizant of whether the case is actually ready for trial. - 3.
+For case filed January 1, 2025, and after, a Uniform Trial and Case Management Order will be entered within three business days of the filing.
+The Uniform Trial and Case Management Order will set the dates for the Pre-Trial Conference and Trial Period. - 4.
+Continuances are disfavored absent a showing of good case.
+However, if either party believes that the trial date established in the uniform or specialized trial order will not allow sufficient time to complete discovery and can show good cause, counsel must immediately request a status hearing or case management conference.
 Delays in advising the Court about inadequate time, conflicts, or other issues may be considered a waiver of any objection to the trial date.